Last month I stayed 20 hotel nights in Europe spread across several major chains.

 By 2013, I had also become disillusioned with Hyatt Hotels as the reward rates for the chain changed from a right skewed distribution with lots of hotels in the lower reward categories to a left skewed distribution with more hotels in the higher reward categories.

-Change to European Scenery
+My Travel Changes from USA to European Scenery

 I lived two years near Mainz, Germany as a teenager in the mid-70s.
 The lifestyle is one I always wanted to get back into full-time as an adult, but education, work, family interfered with becoming an expat.
 Spending two weeks in Europe on several trips each year is a nice alternative.